 If you haven’t heard about Google’s Micro-Moments, you should check out their guides!
 One of their best tips—that all website optimizers and managers will agree with—is to be quick.
 Consumers expect instant gratification more than ever and the patience they once had with a slow-loading app or mobile site is disappearing.
 In fact, 70% of website abandonment cites lagging load times as the culprit.
 That’s huge!

 Make sure your page is up to snuff with the PageSpeed Tool.
-It will analyze the content of your site and make suggestions on how it can be improved, such as “optimize images” or “leverage browser caching”.
-If that’s not enough detail, there is a whole guide here!
+It will analyze the content of your site and make suggestions on how it can be improved, such as “optimize images” or “leverage browser caching.”
+Take these steps to ensure your site has quick page speed and loading times for a better user experience!

 Last month, our awesome team released new updates for the AdWords Performance Grader, many of which focused on mobile.
 Because Google has clearly stated a mobile-first philosophy and mobile searches now out-number desktop, the Grader has added cool new features to check how your PPC accounts are measuring up!